Lying just off the northern coastline of Mexico’s Yucatan Peninsula, Isla Holbox is an island paradise that you NEED to visit!

 Don’t leave anything in your car, take all valuables and leave items you’re not taking with you in the trunk.
 We only took what we needed to Holbox and locked another suitcase in the trunk and had no issues.

 The cheapest way to Holbox is by public bus.
 This is usually also the longest way, they take 3+ hours.
 The local bus company ADO has routes to Holbox.
 We personally have taken ADO buses all over the Yucatan.
 Prices and time vary based on where you traveling from.

 There are buses to Holbox (Chiquila pier) from Cancun, Playa del Carmen, Tulum, Merida, etc. Click here for the ADO bus schedule to Isla Holbox and to book tickets online.
 Prices are often cheaper on their app then when booking in person.

 Traveling to Isla Holbox by Shared Shuttle Bus

-Our least way of traveling is by shared shuttle bus.
+Our least way of traveling is by a shared shuttle bus.
 No one likes waiting for all passengers to arrive or going from hotel to hotel picking up more guests… There are shuttle buses from Cancun and Playa del Carmen to Cancun for $25-40 per person.
-Check out our how to get Holbox article for more details.
+Check out how to get Holbox article for more details.